 All applicants would be informed by the 23rd of May whether they are invited to the second stage.

 Application forms and references will be rated by a short-listing panel assessing professional practice, academic ability, experience, motivation, suitability for training etc.

-All shortlisted candidates will participate in an interview where the candidate’s suitability, motivation and experience to follow this residency will be considered.
+All shortlisted candidates will be given some choreographic, writing and collaborative tasks and they will be invited to participate in an interview where the candidate’s suitability, motivation and experience to follow this residency will be considered.

-All Successful applicants of teh second stage will be given their tasks on 23rd of May and will be expected to work independently and collaboratively online during 25-26-27th May.
+All successful applicants of the second stage will be given their tasks on the 23rd of May and will be expected to work independently and collaboratively online during the 25-26-27th of May.
 Interviews will be held on Monday 28th and 29th of May.